Old School Eatery talks business - Revelstoke Review

 “There were many times during this where I went who thought building a restaurant in a hundred-year-old school was a good thing right?”

-Linden had to replace everything, such as electrical, plumbing and turn an old fashion classroom with chalkboards into a dining room and kitchen.
+Linden had to replace everything, such as electrical, plumbing and turn an almost 100-year-old classroom with chalkboards into a dining room and kitchen.

 Linden says it was particularly challenging because the space is in a heritage building.
 As a result, there are restrictions, such as no signage on the outside.